Higher Hochschild homology and exponential functors: Introduction

 \section{Introduction}

-Higher Hochschild homology generalizes classical Hochschild homology for (commutative) rings.
-As defined by Pirashvili \cite{Phh}, higher Hochschild homology is a (non-additive) homology theory for pointed topological spaces, written here as $HH_* (X; L)$ for a pointed space $X$ and a coefficient $\Gamma$-module $L$ (following Pirashvili, $\Gamma$ denotes the category of finite pointed sets).
-A fundamental example of a $\Gamma$-module is given by the Loday construction $\loday (A, M)$ associated to a commutative algebra $A$ and an $A$-module $M$.
-Taking $X$ to be the circle $S^1$, $HH_* (S^1; \loday (A,M))$ identifies with the usual Hochschild homology $HH_* (A,M)$.
+Higher Hochschild homology, defined by Pirashvili \cite{Phh}, is a generalization of the classical Hochschild homology for commutative rings.
+It is a (non-additive) homology theory for pointed topological spaces.
+We denote by $HH_* (X; L)$ higher Hochschild homology of a pointed space $X$ with coefficients in a $\Gamma$-module $L$, where $\Gamma$ is the category of finite pointed sets.
+A fundamental example of a $\Gamma$-module is given by the Loday construction $\loday (A, M)$ for a commutative algebra $A$ and an $A$-module $M$.
+Taking $X$ to be the circle $S^1$, $HH_* (S^1; \loday (A,M))$ identifies with the classical Hochschild homology $HH_* (A,M)$.

-We restrict to the case where $X$ is a finite wedge of circles and exploit naturality with respect to $X$.
-This is inspired in part by the work of Turchin and Willwacher \cite{TW} in connection with the calculation of hairy graph homology \cite{TWtop}, for which Turchin and Willwacher exhibited a spectral sequence with input given by higher Hochschild homology with coefficients in $\loday (\kring [\epsilon], \kring[\epsilon])$, where $\kring [\epsilon]$ is the ring of dual numbers over a field $\kring$ of characteristic zero.
+In this paper, we focus on the case where $X$ is a finite wedge of circles $(S^1)^{\bigvee r}$, for $r \in \nat$.
+This is inspired by the work of Turchin and Willwacher \cite{TW} in connection with the calculation of hairy graph homology \cite{TWtop}.
+The homology $HH_* ((S^1)^{\bigvee r}; \loday (A,M))$ is particularly interesting because it can be seen as a natural representation of the group $\aut(\zed^{\star r})$, where $\zed^{\star r}$ is the free group.
+Turchin and Willwacher observed in \cite{TW} that when the coefficients are of the specific type $\loday (A,A)$, $HH_* ((S^1)^{\bigvee r}; \loday (A,A))$ is a representation of the outer automorphism group $\out (\zed^{\star r})$.
+Since the representation theory of $\out (\zed^{\star r})$ is not yet well-understood, having concrete examples of such representations is particularly valuable.